-Matt Burch completed a PhD in philosophy at Rice University in 2009, spent a posdoctoral year at Bergische Universität, Wuppertal, and taught at the University of Arkansas for five years before coming to Essex in 2013.
-Since that time, he has worked on several projects with the Essex Autonomy Project (EAP), including an AHRC-funded project on the compliance of the Mental Capacity Act (2005) and the UN Convention on the Rights of Persons with Disabilities, and the Wellcome Trust-funded Mental Health and Justice project.
-Soon (September 2018) he will embark on his own Early Career Research Fellowship awarded by the Independent Social Research Foundation.
-That project will also be associated with the EAP.
+Matt Burch took his PhD in philosophy at Rice University and spent a postdoctoral year at the University of Wuppertal.
+His research and teaching interests lie at the intersection of phenomenology and the cognitive and social sciences.
+And his current research projects focus on failures of agency (e.g., akrasia and addiction), the phenomenology of risk, and the ideal of objectivity in science and law.
+He has worked on several projects with the Essex Autonomy Project (EAP), including an AHRC-funded project on the compliance of the Mental Capacity Act (2005) and the UN Convention on the Rights of Persons with Disabilities, and the Wellcome Trust-funded Mental Health and Justice project.
+In September 2018, he will embark on his Early Career Research Fellowship awarded by the Independent Social Research Foundation.
+That project – ‘The Theory of Risk and the Practice of Care: Bridging the Gap” – is also associated with the EAP.